 - How to move backup archives into and out of cold storage

-For a wide-selection of educational video, visit the Code42 University.
+For a wide-selection of educational videos, visit the Code42 University.